How to create and configure an additional disk on an instance

 vda in this example refers to the default disk of the instance.
 The additional disk will then be labelled vdb.

-Create a partition on the additional disk using the commands below.
+Create a partition on the additional disk:

 If your additional disk is less than 2TB: